 Others assume that with HD, SCA, and perhaps other genetic brain diseases, only a small fraction of all cells needs to be fixed to fix the disease.
 In other words, most cells don’t matter.

 Intuitively, I’m not ready to make that assumption.
 My assumption is that most cells do (or will) matter.
-A typical cerebellum comprises 69 billion nerve cells and 19 billion non-nerve cells.
-My assumption is that if you fix, say, a hundred million of the 88 billion cells in the cerebellum (114 per 100,000), very little net positive change could possibly take place.
-But that’s just an assumption on my part.
+A typical cerebellum comprises 69 billion nerve cells and 16 billion non-nerve cells.
+Will viral delivery fix them all?
+Making that assumption is a big leap.

 Protein creation activity is small?

 Perhaps there’s a deeper assumption that the toxic polyQ protein creation in the cerebellum is at a rate that can be matched by the cell fix rate, et voilà.
-Thinking of the cerebellum as a machine that churns out toxic protein at a slow rate, perhaps that machine’s churn rate can be matched by CRISPR or other gene-silencing technique.
+Thinking of the cerebellum as a machine that churns out toxic protein at a slow rate, perhaps that machine’s churn rate can be matched by CRISPR or different technique (e.g., even gene silencing, such as ASO) .

-My assumptions are that such a small fix rate will leave billions of ticking time bombs that are susceptible to going off later.
+My assumption is that a less than 100% fix rate will leave upwards of billions of ticking time bombs that are susceptible to going off later.
 A lot of cells might not be participating in the toxic churn now, but then they will later.

 This goes along with my guess that the best that gene silencing has to offer is disease amelioration but not eradication in an individual.
 And by how small a percentage?
 How temporarily?
 How long until the time bombs left behind go off?